Silxcode/odin-recipes/README.md

-#ODIN-RECIPES
+ODIN-RECIPES

--Simple recipe webpage with links to the recipes -Added the images and descriptions to each recipes.
+Simple recipe webpage with links to the recipes.
+Added the images and descriptions to each recipes.